EvilForge/Mammotion-Errors/README.md

 Heres the fields:
 1. Error Number - an integer (hopefully.. if they start putting alpha chars into error numbers.. it's ok.)
-2. Severity - Info, Warning, Error, Debug.
+2. Severity - INFO, WARNING, ERROR, IGNORE.
 This is a bit subjective.
+(I got a ton of these weird 7000107 errors with absolutely no issues using the product.
+So I now added IGNORE.)
 3. Model(s) - a list of models this might apply to.
 4. Error Text - If Mammotion supplies a text string to go with it, put it here.
 IF the ERROR IS UNKNOWN, state as much: "UNKNOWN"